-Create a new virtual database server from the snapshot data you use to recover the database.
-Confirm that there is no problem with the recovered data before you delete the old virtual database server.
-Since a new virtual database server will be created, you must prepare in advance a DB subnet group and other elements that are necessary for building a database.

-Ç Note You can recover the database only in the same region where the data that will be used for recovery exists.
+- Since a new virtual database server will be created, you must prepare in advance a DB subnet group and other elements that are necessary for building a database. - You can recover the database only in the same region where the data that will be used for recovery exists.